-As of February 3, 2007, we had total debt of approximately \$200.0 million.
-Our level of indebtedness has important consequences to you and your investment in our common stock.
-For example, our level of indebtedness may:
+As of February 2, 2008, we had total debt of approximately \$125.0 million.
+Our indebtedness may:

-- require us to use a substantial portion of our cash flow from operations to pay interest and principal on our debt, which would reduce the funds available to use for working capital, capital expenditures and other general corporate purposes, - limit our ability to pay future dividends, - limit our ability to obtain additional financing for working capital, capital expenditures, expansion plans and other investments, which may limit our ability to implement our business strategy, - result in higher interest expense if interest rates increase on our floating rate borrowings, - heighten our vulnerability to downturns in our business, the industry or in the general economy and limit our flexibility in planning for or reacting to changes in our business and the retail industry, or - prevent us from taking advantage of business opportunities as they arise or successfully carrying out our plans to expand our store base, product offerings and sales channels.
+- require us to use a substantial portion of our cash flow from operations to pay interest and principal on our debt, which would reduce the funds available to use for working capital, capital expenditures and other general corporate purposes, - limit our ability to pay future dividends, - limit our ability to obtain additional financing for working capital, capital expenditures, expansion plans and other investments, which may limit our ability to implement our business strategy,

+- result in higher interest expense if interest rates increase on our floating rate borrowings, - heighten our vulnerability to downturns in our business, the industry or in the general economy and limit our flexibility in planning for or reacting to changes in our business and the retail industry, or - prevent us from taking advantage of business opportunities as they arise or successfully carrying out our plans to expand our store base, product offerings and sales channels.